 Once the image is in place, simply click on one of the color fill adjustment layer boxes (I clicked on 6 in this tutorial) and click on your image with the eyedropper to grab a color (dark brown in this sample).
 I can't believe Maple was once so small, she is almost 55 pounds now!

 Continue doing this until all six color bars are filled.
 Now you have a work of art or a nice color palette to use in your designs!
 I must warn you, this can become an addiction. ;-)

-Download the free CoffeeShop ColorBar Templates at 4shared or mediafire.
+Download the free CoffeeShop ColorBar Templates here.
 NOTE: These are image files, not actions, so open them as any other photo.